 Mentors may suggest coursework, conferences, or workshops to help their mentee achieve his or her career goals.
 Mentors may also provide guided tours of their institution or provide resources such as publications, sample finding aids, and policies for additional reading.
 Mentees can pose questions about their mentor’s education and career path, or request a resume and cover letter review.
 Please note that the program is not an internship.

 If you would like to sign up as a mentee, or are interested in giving back to the profession as a mentor, please email the co-Chairs at email@example.com.
 Please do not hesitate to contact us with any questions.
 We look forward to welcoming you!

-INAUGURAL FALL EVENT: The A.R.T.
-Fall 2015 Student Social will take place at the Center for Jewish History on Monday, November 30!
+BUSINESS MEETING: The A.R.T.
+Spring 2016 Business Meeting and Elections will take place at the Center for Jewish History on Thursday, June 30!
 Register here!